ibm-watson-iot/blockchain-samples/sdk/docs/schema.md

                         }
                     }
                 },

 ```

-> __NEW__ The schema now documents the JSON RPC `method` -- which can be `deploy`, `invoke` or `query` -- so that a mapping or other dynamic user interface can determine which functions are intended as invokes and which are queries.
+__NEW__ The schema now documents the JSON RPC `method` property, which can be `deploy`, `invoke` or `query`, so that a mapping or other dynamic user interface can determine which functions are intended as invokes and which are queries.

 Contract API is represented as objects inside the API object with names to match the contract's functions.
 The schema shows the delegation to these functions as a tree from the main chaincode input through layers that are named for deploy, invoke, and query.
 The actual contract function schemas are shaped to match the expected payload with `function` and `args` being specified.
 With queries, results are also specified.